bosschaert/sling-feature-converter-maven-plugin/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

-This plugin provides the means to convert both Content Packages as well as Provisioning Models into Feature Models through a POM file.
+This Apache Maven plugin provides the means to convert both Content Packages as well as Provisioning Models into Feature Models through a POM file.

 # Introduction